Universal-Team/db/docs/_3ds/satellazone.md

   <ul dir="auto">

-  <li>Videos are now server sided, you need to creat a hotspot named "NintendoSpotPass1"
+  <li>Videos are now server sided, you need to create a hotspot named "NintendoSpotPass1"
   wihout password to watch them</li>

   <li>Edited some error messages</li>